Cauxi/Cauxi/README.md

 ## About Me
 I'm a passionate Software Engineer focused on Full Stack Development, with solid foundations in IT and recently graduated from Le Wagon's Web Development Bootcamp.
 With experience in developing Full Stack applications, I specialize in JavaScript, Java, and React, blending both back-end and front-end skills to create efficient and user-friendly web solutions.
 Having transitioned from IT support and technical roles into software development, I bring a unique perspective that combines technical knowledge with strong problem-solving abilities and excellent communication skills developed through sales and customer support.
-I'm eager to contribute to innovative projects, continuously learn new technologies, and grow within a dynamic team.
+Currently working as a Data & Ops Engineer at XpandIt

 ## Technical Skills 🛠️
 - **Languages:** JavaScript, Java, SQL, Ruby